sskumar4/sskumar4-coderefactor/README.md

 Include comments before each section of the page.

 Usage:
-Launch the index.html to view the web page and click on the links at the top of the page to navigate to the respective area.
+Launch index.html to view the web page and click on links at the top of the page to navigate to the respective area.